Mark PhillipsAmarillo, TX Faith Southwest Methodist Church

 Mark has made the most of his second chance.
 After successfully battling progressive colon cancer, he has a second chance at life and a second chance to appropriately serve and love on those facing the same battle.

 “I saw a story on the Our Journey of Hope program on the 700 Club and I thought to myself ‘that’s exactly how I feel.’
 It hit home and I knew there was great value in the program.”
-From there, he attended an Our Journey of Hope training at the Cancer Treatment Centers of America, in Atlanta, Ga., in November of 2017 and had his cancer care ministry up and running at Faith Southwest Methodist Church in Amarillo, Texas, just four short months later.
+From there, he attended an Our Journey of Hope training at the City of Hope Cancer Center, in Atlanta, Ga., in November of 2017 and had his cancer care ministry up and running at Faith Southwest Methodist Church in Amarillo, Texas, just four short months later.

-Today, Mark is taking his personal experiences, coupled with the hands-on training he received at the Our Journey of Hope training at the Cancer Treatment Centers of America, Atlanta, and changing people’s lives.
+Today, Mark is taking his personal experiences, coupled with the hands-on training he received at the Our Journey of Hope training at the City of Hope, Atlanta, and changing people’s lives.
 He is making the most of his opportunities to serve cancer patients and their families now.

 “It changes everything when you are diagnosed with cancer,” said Phillips.
 “My own cancer journey and the Our Journey of Hope training helped me to see cancer care in a new light.”